transitland/transitland-processing-animation/README.md

 Open `sketch.pde` file.

-- Faster, lower quality: set `boolean recording = true;`.
-Generates a medium quality mp4 file.
+- For a quick, medium quality video, set `boolean recording = true;`
-- Slower, high quality: set `boolean recording = true;` and `boolean HQ = true;`.
-Generates 3,600 .tiff images.
-You can use then ffmpeg or Processing's built in movie maker to stitch them together.
+- For a high quality video, set `boolean recording = true;` and `boolean HQ = true;`.
+This will generate 3,600 .tiff frames that can be stiched together using ffmpeg or Processing's built in movie maker tool.

-### Command line arguments
+## Command line arguments

 **Key**|**Status**|**Description**|**Example**
 -----|-----|-----|-----